yusinto/indigo/_posts/2017-02-28-scheduling-feature-flag-deployment.markdown

     <li>description is a textual string for the purpose of human readability</li>
 </ul>

-***AND*** you need to set a tag called "scheduled".
+***AND*** you need to set a tag called "${yourEnv}-scheduled".
+For example, if you are scheduling a flag in the test environment, your tag should be called "test-scheduled".
+Likewise if you are scheduling it in production, you need to add a "production-scheduled" tag.

 When ld-scheduler runs, it will set your flag on/off according the the json configuration.
-It will also remove the "scheduled" tag and set the "Description" of the flag to the json.description string, thereby deleting the json config replacing it with the description string.
+It will also remove the "${yourEnv}-scheduled" tag so it does not get reprocessed.
+If there's no other scheduled tags, then ld-scheduler also sets the "Description" field to the json.description string, thereby deleting the json config replacing it with the description string.

+This way, you can safely run 2 instances of ld-scheduler; one for each environment without having to worry about race conditions.

 ## Extra
 ld-scheduler supports a second taskType "fallThoughRollout" which you can use to set the default fallThrough rollout percentage: